-As part of the Choice Neighborhoods housing development program, the Housing Department will construct 29 affordable and 15 market value townhome style homeownership units built on the former Frank Luke Homes public housing site.
+As part of the Choice Neighborhoods housing development program, the Housing Department's development partner, Trellis, a nonprofit organization that provides homeownership counseling, financial access and neighborhood development, will construct 29 affordable and 15 market value townhome style homeownership units built on the former Frank Luke Homes public housing site to be known as Trellis at the Park.
 These homes will be adjacent to the proposed Linear Park and will range from 2-4 bedrooms.
-Construction is projected to begin in fourth quarter of 2023.
+Construction is projected to begin in summer 2024.

-As part of the Housing Department's ConnectHomeUSA initiative called PHX Housing Connect, we are implementing free Wi-Fi access in all residential units and the community rooms at Monroe Gardens and Foothills Village.
+As part of the Housing Department's ConnectHomeUSA initiative called PHX Housing Connect, we are working to implement free Wi-Fi access in all residential units and the community rooms at Monroe Gardens and Foothills Village.
 Monroe Gardens will also receive a Digital Navigator through a pilot program.
 Through PHX Housing Connect, the department will utilize American Rescue Plan Act funds to pilot free unit and community Wi-Fi access in the Edison-Eastlake Choice Neighborhoods Community, as well as other RAD/public housing/Section 8 sites including Marcos de Niza, and senior sites.
-The Housing Department is also working with the local electric company, Arizona Public Service to install solar carports at the following properties: Soluna, Harmony at the Park One and Harmony at the Park Two.
+The Housing Department is also working with the local electric company, Arizona Public Service (APS), to install solar carports as part of their Solar Communities Program where APS provides free solar-covered parking structures.
+The following properties have been approved for the Program: Soluna, Harmony at the Park One and Harmony at the Park Two.
+The Housing Department will apply for the Solar Communities Program for its remaining Choice Neighborhoods residential developments.
 Solar carport installations have been completed at Monroe Gardens, Washington Manor, Fillmore Gardens, Sunnyslope Manor, Summit and Marcos de Niza.
-This program provides a discount on electricity to tenants and the property while supplying solar energy to the grid.
+This Program provides a discount on electricity to tenants and the property while supplying solar energy to the grid.

 A non-profit co-developer was selected in calendar year 2021 through an RFP process to partner with the Housing Department for the redevelopment of Deck Park Vista now called The Moreland.

 This affordable housing redevelopment project is located in the Downtown Core, in an area of opportunity.
-Because of its location and amenities in a high opportunity area, The Moreland is approved as an off-site component of the Choice Neighborhoods grant and will utilize a minimum of seventy-five (75) Section 8 Project-Based Vouchers the property with priority given to relocating Choice Neighborhoods residents.
-Construction is expected to begin in calendar year 2023.
+Because of its location and amenities in a high opportunity area, The Moreland is approved as an off-site component of the Choice Neighborhoods grant and will utilize a minimum of 75 Section 8 Project-Based Vouchers the property with priority given to relocating Choice Neighborhoods residents.
+Construction is expected to begin in calendar year 2024.

-The Housing Department received a Byrne Criminal Justice Innovation Grant for \$1 million to support data-driven, comprehensive, and community-oriented strategies to reduce crime in the Edison-Eastlake Community (EEC), our Choice Neighborhoods target area.
-Through a broad cross-sector partnership team, including neighborhood residents and Phoenix Police, the Housing Department will employ a wide range of crime prevention and intervention strategies to address EEC conditions, including physical conditions, which contribute to crime in this area.
+The Housing Department received a \$1 million Byrne Criminal Justice Innovation Grant to support data-driven, comprehensive, and community-oriented strategies to reduce crime in the Edison-Eastlake Community (EEC), Phoenix's Choice Neighborhoods target area.
+Through a broad cross-sector partnership team, including neighborhood residents, business and stakeholders, Phoenix Police, and Arizona State University, the Housing Department will employ a wide range of crime prevention and intervention strategies to address EEC conditions to reduce crime, spur revitalization, and build community-police collaboration.

 The Housing Department was awarded a 2019 Capital Fund Emergency Safety and Security Grant in April 2021 in the amount of \$250,000.
-The funds will be utilized at Pine Tower Apartments (AMP 7, 156 units) for exterior lighting improvements and the installation of security monitoring systems and at Maryvale Parkway Terrace (AMP 5, 108 units) for exterior lighting improvements and the installation of security monitoring systems, fire alarm/carbon monoxide improvements, and exterior door and gate replacements.
+The funds were used at Pine Tower Apartments (AMP 7, 156 units) for exterior lighting improvements and the installation of security monitoring systems and at Maryvale Parkway Terrace (AMP 5, 108 units) for exterior lighting improvements and the installation of security monitoring systems, fire alarm/carbon monoxide improvements, and exterior door and gate replacements.
 These improvements were completed in the 4th Quarter of 2022.